 Presentation by Jack Smith and Katie Stannard

 Jack Smith and Katie Stannard are transport planners with Peter Brett, appointed by Endurance Estates in February 2019 to develop a cycle strategy for Elstree to Borehamwood.
 Endurance Estates are the promoters of land south of Allum Lane, Elstree, and would like to understand what role the location of the site could play in enabling wider improvements for sustainable modes, with an emphasis on cycling.
 This is a high level strategy which they have presented to Lindsay Lucas.
-Apparently there was a review in 2009 which highlighted some of the same things.

 Jack and Katie presented their April 2019 Cycling Strategy from Borehamwood and & Elstree to Elstree Village and useful discussions were had.